-- 1. demonstrate knowledge of college planning steps - 2. understand available financial aid and available resources - 3. identify the educational, training, and financial aid opportunities provided by the Armed Services - 4. extend data and predict long-term goals
+- At the end of this lesson, students will be able to: - 1. demonstrate knowledge of college planning steps - 2. understand available financial aid and available resources - 3. identify the educational, training, and financial aid opportunities provided by the Armed Services - 4. extend data and predict long-term goals